-As highlighted in previous GET FiT Annual Reports, the capacity of developers to manage environmental and social risks, including health and safety, has been considerably lower than expected.
+As highlighted in previous GET FiT Annual Reports, the capacity of developers and their consultants to manage environmental and social risks, including health and safety, has been considerably lower than expected.
 Weak capacity was reflected in the low E&S scores during appraisals of applications for GET FiT support, also resulting in numerous conditions precedent (CPs) defined by the Investment Committee.
-An anonymous survey among developers in 2015 confirmed that few of the developers had experience from implementing projects in line with the IFC Performance Standards prior to GET FiT.
+An anonymous survey among developers in 2015 confirmed that few of the developers had pre-GET FiT experience from implementing projects in line with the IFC Performance Standards.

 The GET FiT Investment Committee defined more than 50 environmental and social CPs across the three RfPs in 2013, 2014 and 2015.
-The large number of CPs reflected the overall low environmental and social capability of project developers and their consultants and in particular gaps in environmental and social impact assessments (ESIAs), resettlement action plan (RAPs), environmental and social management or action plans (ESMPs or ESAPs) and livelihood restoration plans (LRPs).
-No E&S CPs were cleared in 2017.
-Cumulatively across the portfolio to date, about 70 % of the environmental and social CPs have been cleared.
+The CPs were concerned with revision of environmental and social impact assessments (ESIAs), resettlement action plan (RAPs), environmental and social management or action plans (ESMPs or ESAPs) and livelihood restoration plans (LRPs).
+Five (5) E&S CPs were cleared in 2018.
+Cumulatively across the portfolio to date, 80 % of the environmental and social CPs have been cleared.